2 occupants escape destructive Coquitlam house fire

 A neighbour told CTV News that one of the occupants suffered burns on the back of their neck.

-A total of four occupants and four dogs resided in the home, and Aspinall confirmed all the animals have now been accounted for, after one was reported missing.
+A total of four occupants and four dogs resided in the home, and Aspinall says one of the pets has gone missing.

 Twenty firefighters responded to the blaze, which was contained within an hour.